High Protein Kodiak Pancakes with Kimchi

 A serving of two medium Kodiak pancakes will end up giving you about 15 carbs.
 While that doesn’t really qualify as “low carb”, the protein cakes make up for it with a high protein, low sugar nutritional analysis.

 They will also be very satiating, which means you will get full faster and stay full longer.
 All of these considerations need to be taken into account on a low carb lifestyle.
-If you are experimenting with a slow carb diet lifestyle, you might want to save these delicious, healthy pancakes for cheat day.

 I took a look at a wide range of protein pancakes recipes and from a health standpoint, I think the Kodiak mix won.
 It has very little sugar and uses the same type of whole grain wheat and oat flours that most of the “from-scratch” recipes used.